Bedford Falls (It's a Wonderful Life): Inspiration

 In 1945, Frank Capra visited Seneca Falls, New York to look for inspiration for the town of Bedford Falls.

 The name Bedford Falls derives from both Seneca Falls and a hamlet in Westchester County, New York, called Bedford Hills.
 Evidence that Bedford Hills served as the geographic inspiration for Bedford Falls comes from a photograph of a scene that was not included in the movie.
 The photograph shows the character of George Bailey running along the snow covered roads of Main Street, past a sign indicating nearby towns.
-The towns -- Katonah, NY, Chappaqua, NY, Aspetuck, CT, and Kitchawan, NY -- lie to the north, south, east, and west, respectively, relative to Bedford Hills.
+The towns -- Katonah, NY, Chappaqua, NY, Aspetuck, CT, and Kitchawan, NY—lie to the north, south, east, and west, respectively, relative to Bedford Hills.

-On-set photograph of Jimmy Stewart in American film It's a Wonderful Life (1946).
-The scene was not used in the movie and shows a street sign indicating nearby towns.
+On-set photograph of Jimmy Stewart in the 1946 film It's a Wonderful Life.
+The scene, which shows a street sign indicating nearby towns, was not used in the film.

 The real town and the fictional town are very similar as they are both mill towns, they both had a grassy median down the main street (Seneca Falls does not anymore), both communities boast Victorian architecture and a large Italian population, and they both have very similar toll bridges.
 The locations are both close to Buffalo, Elmira, and Rochester, New York.

 In Seneca Falls, there was a local businessman named Norman J. Gould, who owned Gould Pumps, and was one of the richest men in town.
 Gould also had great control over politics and economics of the area, much as Henry F. Potter did in the film.

 The Bailey family and the Building and Loan may have been inspired by the George B. Bailey Insurance Agency.
 Located in Dryden, NY, the Agency was founded in 1936 by George Bailey and was later run by his son, Billy.